SpectrumApp/spectrum-python/README.rst

 Django
 ======

-To direct all logging from your django project to Spectrum, you can use the predefined `FIRE_HOSE` logging configuration::
+To direct all logging from your Django project to Spectrum, you can use the predefined `FIRE_HOSE` logging configuration::

     # settings.py